 To be clear, these are not harried sprints.
 They are open and immersive.

 Outlandish ideas are welcome, and we end the week with a prototype — no matter how buggy or unfinished.

 Hack weeks allow your team to explore tangents and follow their instincts.
 Then, you can test your ideas with real users.

-, we ran seven hack weeks with three product teams.
+To develop upcoming Jotform Cards, we ran seven hack weeks with three product teams.
 That gave us 21 different prototypes.